 What does HDMI 2.0 do?

-That high frame-rate is routinely utilised by 4K video games that need to track lots of different objects like whizzing bullets or speedy enemies – most films are made in 24fps, and television programmes are 25fps (or 30fps if the show is made in the USA).
+That high frame rate is most commonly utilised by video games that need to track lots of different objects such as whizzing bullets or speedy enemies – most films are made in 24fps, and most television programmes are 25fps (or 30fps if the show is made in the USA).

 What does HDMI 2.1 do?

-Essentially, HDMI 2.1 has the capability to double-down on what HDMI 2.0a can manage.
-2.1-standard cables will be able to easily outstrip the 4K limit, sending a maximum of 10K content at 120fps down the pipe.
+Essentially, HDMI 2.1 has the capability to double-down on what HDMI 2.0 can manage.
+2.1-standard connections can easily outstrip the 4K limit, sending a maximum of 10K content at 120fps down the pipe.